robocup-junior/rcj-soccersim/docs/docs/how_to.md

 which takes care of controlling the game and checking the rules.

 The controllers are located in the `controllers` directory.
-The name of the controller must be located in a subfolder with the same name and this name ought to be specified in `soccer.wbt` file.
+The name of the controller must be located in a subfolder with the same name (i.e. `my_controller/my_controller.py`) and this name ought to be specified in `soccer.wbt` file.

 ## Hello world, robot!